samhain13/html-table-to-csv/readme.md

 # HTML Table to CSV

+Edit CSV using an HTML table as a visualisation.

-Use an editable HTML table to create CSV text.
+* Use an editable HTML table to generate CSV text

-Right now, it only works one-way: table-to-csv.
-In the future, the textarea might accept input for conversion from csv-to-table.
+* Paste CSV text into a textare to fill an editable HTML table with values